GoogleCloudPlatform/federated-learning/README.md

   - [Encrypt cluster secrets](https://cloud.google.com/kubernetes-engine/docs/how-to/encrypting-secrets) at the application layer.
 - Two GKE [node pools](<https://cloud.google.com/kubernetes-engine/docs/concepts/node> pools).
   - You create a dedicated node pool to exclusively host tenant apps and resources.
-The nodes have taints to ensure that only tenant workloads are scheduled onto the tenant nodes
+The nodes have taints to ensure that only tenant workloads are scheduled onto the tenant nodes.
   - Other cluster resources are hosted in the main node pool.
 - [VPC Firewall rules](https://cloud.google.com/vpc/docs/firewalls)
   - Baseline rules that apply to all nodes in the cluster.